Nicola-01/ATCNS/README.md

 java -jar target/Soot-1.0-SNAPSHOT.jar
 ```

-In _Direct mode_, the user specifies an APK located anywhere in the filesystem.
-This mode is intended for quick, one-off analyses and supports arbitrary APK locations.
+> In _Direct mode_, the user specifies an APK located anywhere in the filesystem.
+This mode is intended for quick, one-off analyses and supports arbitrary APK locations. <br>

-In _Interactive mode_, the system lists all APKs in the predefined Applications_to_analise/ directory.
+> In _Interactive mode_, the system lists all APKs in the predefined Applications_to_analise/ directory.
 The user selects the target app from this list.
 This mode simplifies repeated testing and supports reproducible experiments by relying on a fixed input location.

 ### 2. Constraint Solving (Python + Z3)